kirawat/kirawat.me/src/content/notes/snippets/remove-duplicate-files.md

 if __name__ == "__main__":
   parser = argparse.ArgumentParser(
-    description="Removes duplicate files based on 'filename.ext' and 'filename(N).ext' pattern.
+    description="""Removes duplicate files based on 'filename.ext' and 'filename(N).ext' pattern.
 Defaults to removing only 'filename(N).ext'.
     Use --all to remove both files in a pair.
-Defaults to scanning the current directory if no path is provided."
+Defaults to scanning the current directory if no path is provided."""
   )
   parser.add_argument(
     "directory",